plus3it/amigen8/docs/README_Cross-Distro_bootstrap.md

       -M <PATH_TO_MANIFEST_FILE>
     ~~~
     Note: Due to environment-inheritance when using a RHUI-enabled AMI, it's necessary to:
     * Exclude (with `-x`) all RPMs related to RHUI-enablement
     * Use a manifest-file rather than the groups-metadata that come from the RHUI repos
     * Staging the RPMs referenced with the `-r` flag is optional: if your build-host is able to pull those files from an anonymous repo, then the `-r` can be pointed to the relevant URLs.
 See per-platform notes below.
+    * If bootstrapping to Oracle Linux 8, it will be necessary to export the `DNF_VAR_ocidomain` and `DNF_VAR_ociregion` environment variables.
+If using Oracle's public repositories, the values are `oracle.com` and `""`, respectively

 1. (Optional) Install the AWS utilities by executing:
     ~~~
     ./AWSutils.sh -d ~/RPM/Amazon/ \
-      -C <URL_OF_AWSCLIv1_BUNDLE> \
       -c <URL_OF_AWSCLIv2_BUNDLE> \
       -s <URL_OF_AWS_SSM_AGENT_RPM> \
       -m /mnt/ec2-root